Photo: Matheenfaiz / Wikimedia Commons

 Overwater Villas

-The defining Maldivian accommodation — villas on stilts over the lagoon, with the lagoon visible through the glass floor panels, the ladder or steps descending directly into the water from the deck, and the uninterrupted ocean horizon from the private sun deck.
-The finest overwater villa views (Gili Lankanfushi, the Soneva Fushi overwater villa, the Baros overwater) are genuinely extraordinary experiences.
+The defining Maldivian accommodation format: villas on stilts over the lagoon, the water visible through glass floor panels, steps leading directly from the deck into the sea, and an uninterrupted ocean horizon from the private sun deck.
+The views from Gili Lankanfushi, Soneva Fushi’s overwater villas, and Baros’s overwater rooms are as good as this format gets.

 The premium: Overwater villas typically cost 40–60% more than beach villas at the same resort.
-The question: is the price premium justified?
-For honeymooners and couples making a once-in-a-decade trip: yes.
-For families with children who will spend time in the swimming pool and the beach rather than the villa deck: beach villas provide more usable space at lower cost.
+Is it worth it?
+For honeymooners and couples on a once-in-a-decade trip, generally yes.
+For families with children who’ll spend most of their time in the pool and on the beach rather than on the villa deck, a beach villa provides more usable space for less money.

 Beach Villas

-The traditional Maldivian alternative — the villa directly on the beach, with the ocean visible from the garden terrace.
-The beach villa provides more outdoor space and direct sand access; the house reef snorkeling from the beach is typically better than from an overwater villa (the overwater villas are built over the lagoon, away from the reef edge).
-The finest beach villas (Soneva Fushi’s jungle beach villas, Baros’s beach villas) are among the most beautiful rooms in any resort globally.
+The traditional Maldivian alternative: a villa directly on the beach, with the ocean visible from the garden terrace.
+Beach villas offer more outdoor space and direct sand access, and house reef snorkeling from the beach is often better than from an overwater villa, since overwater villas sit out over the lagoon, away from the reef edge itself.
+Soneva Fushi’s jungle beach villas and Baros’s beach villas rank among the most beautiful rooms at any resort worldwide.

 Maldives Practical Notes

-The “all-inclusive” question: Maldives full board packages (all meals and non-alcoholic drinks included) are typically excellent value — the speedboat and seaplane access fees, the standard of dining across all meals, and the included activities (snorkeling, kayaking, windsurfing at most resorts) make the full board package significantly more cost-effective than paying individually.
-Alcoholic drinks and spa treatments are almost always excluded from standard packages.
+The “all-inclusive” question: Full-board Maldives packages — all meals and non-alcoholic drinks included — are typically excellent value once you factor in the speedboat and seaplane transfer fees, the quality of dining across all meals, and included activities like snorkeling, kayaking, and windsurfing at most resorts.
+Alcohol and spa treatments are almost always billed separately.

-The best months to visit: November–April: the dry season, the finest visibility for snorkeling and diving (30m+ in the clear Maldivian water), and the calmest seas (essential for the overwater villa experience — wave swell makes overwater villas on rough-side atolls uncomfortable).
-May–October: the wet/green monsoon season — the Baa Atoll’s manta ray season peaks in June–August; the prices drop 20–30%; the lagoon is still beautiful and swimmable but visibility is reduced.
+The best months to visit: November–April is the dry season, bringing the clearest water for snorkeling and diving (30m+ visibility) and the calmest seas — important for overwater villas, since swell can make them uncomfortable on the more exposed atolls.
+May–October is the wet, green monsoon season: the Baa Atoll’s manta ray season peaks in June–August, prices drop 20–30%, and the lagoon stays swimmable even as visibility drops somewhat.

 FAQ

 Is the Maldives overrated?
-No — the specific experience (the turquoise lagoon, the overwater villa, the extraordinary coral and fish directly below the deck glass floor) is genuinely extraordinary and is not replicated anywhere else in the world at the same scale.
-What is sometimes overstated is the cultural experience — the Maldivian resort islands are specifically designed isolation experiences; travelers seeking cultural immersion alongside natural beauty should combine the Maldives with Sri Lanka or a few days in Singapore.
+No — the core experience, a turquoise lagoon, an overwater villa, coral and fish visible directly through the deck’s glass floor panels, isn’t replicated anywhere else at this scale.
+What can be overstated is the cultural experience: Maldivian resort islands are deliberately designed as isolated getaways, so travelers wanting cultural immersion alongside natural beauty often pair the trip with Sri Lanka or a few days in Singapore.

 What is the minimum stay for the Maldives?
-4 nights minimum is recommended — the seaplane logistics (if applicable), the time zone adjustment, and the cost of the trip all suggest that a 3-night stay is too brief.
-The optimal: 7 nights for the full experience (the first day for arrival orientation, days 2–5 for the resort experience, day 6–7 for additional excursions — the sandbar picnic, the dolphin cruise at sunset, the bioluminescent plankton night snorkel).
+Four nights is the practical minimum, given seaplane logistics where applicable, time zone adjustment, and the overall cost of the trip — a 3-night stay tends to feel too brief.
+Seven nights is closer to ideal: a day for arrival, four days for the resort itself, and two more for extras like a sandbar picnic, a sunset dolphin cruise, or a bioluminescent-plankton night snorkel.

 Which is better: overwater villa or beach villa?
-For couples and honeymooners: overwater villa — the experience of waking up to the ocean is the defining Maldivian experience.
-For families with children: beach villa — the garden space, the direct beach access for sandcastle-building, and the lower price point (children rarely appreciate the overwater deck as much as adults).
+For couples and honeymooners, the overwater villa — waking up over the ocean is the quintessential Maldivian moment.
+For families with children, the beach villa — garden space, direct beach access for building sandcastles, and a lower price point, since kids tend to care less about an overwater deck than adults do.